 It’s a very capable radio.
 The best feature, is its size!
 Being larger, both VFOs are visible at the same time.
 More space up front, allows for dedicated controls rather than having to access them via a menu.
 For example when I want to change R.F. power or Digital gain, there are controls on the front panel; compared to a menu selection and a twist of the sub knob.
 The ‘3000 will decode CW on the screen which helps me when I’m trying to copy CW.
 The larger display lets me see my RF path much more easily; from antenna selection through IPO, Attenuation, and filters.
 I also have graphic displays for notch, contour and bandpass filters.
 It’s much easier to use in HF; but it has NO VHF/UHF/System Fusion functionality.

 I’ll keep the 991A for its VHF/UHF/System Fusion capabilities, as well as being able to use it for a full function Field Day radio.
 The ‘3000 will hold down the fort at home.
-The current setup looks like this at left.
+The setup with the FT-3000 looked like this at left.
+But wait....

 Wait a sec you say, what’s that